mikedzikowski/simple-arm64-example-fcs-image-patch/README.md

 # 🛡️ CrowdStrike Falcon Container Security Pipeline Guide 🚀

+## ⚠️ Important Notes
+- Pipeline assumes ARM64 images are already in ECR
+- Falcon Container Sensor must be compatible with ARM64
+- Proper tagging convention must be followed
+- Adequate permissions must be in place
+- This repo is for demonstration only - refer to official documentation

 ## 📋 Prerequisites & Assumptions

 This repo is for demonstration only.
-Please reference official CrowdStrike documentation for guidance and supported steps for implenenting the falcon sensor as a sidecar.
+Please reference official CrowdStrike documentation for guidance and supported steps for implementing the falcon sensor as a sidecar.

 ### Required Resources ✅
 1. **ECR Repositories**